Mampacuk/CS121-Data-Structures-Homework/README.md

 *	The analysis of the complexity can be found in the respective folder in the corresponding `analysis.txt` files.
 *	Use the `tester.sh` provided by me to test the algorithms!
 Be wary; they may contain mistakes, so be sure to double-check.
 ### Homework 3
 *	Please be aware that _it's impossible to return a NULL reference to indicate failure of an inspecting function (such as DoublyLinkedList<D>::back(), DoublyLinkedList<D>::front() and so on)_.
 Thus it is your and only __your__ responsibility if the program causes segmentation fault when you try to call DoublyLinkedList<D>::front() on an empty DoublyLinkedList object.
+(Note that the alternative textbook uses the same approach)